-“Leaders should be working together to instil calm and confidence that they have the problem under control.
-The reality is that any failure in leadership not only has an impact at an organisational level but has a spin-off effect at an economic and social level impacting the entire industry sector, as well as the communities in which it operates and the people it employs,” she stresses.
+For Gobodo, often overlooked is the fact that any failure in leadership not only has an impact at an organisational level but has a spin-off effect at an economic and social level.